Mawsonia (fish): Description

 The fish has six fins: two on the top of the body, two on the sides, one at the end of its tail and one at the bottom of its tail.
 Rather than having teeth, the inside of the mouth was covered in small (1-2 mm) denticles.
 It reached at least 3.5 m in length, although a 2021 study suggest one specimen known from a fragmentary quadrate skull bone possibly exceeded 5 m.
-It was only rivaled in size among coelocanths by the related Trachymetopon.
+It was only rivaled in size among coelacanths by the related Trachymetopon.
 A 2024 study suggested that very large size estimates should be treated with caution due to being based on fragmentary remains and uncertain scaling relationships between skull elements and total body length.

 Taxonomy

 The genus was named by Arthur Smith Woodward in 1907, from specimens found in the Early Cretaceous (Hauterivian) aged Ilhas Group of Bahia, Brazil.